Veces88/OciComputeAutomation/README.md

 # oci-compute-automation
-This is a test file, to see if it is pushed to DEV branch Scripts in Terraform and OCI CLI to create/delete instances in OCI
+This is a test, to see how JIRA works
+Scripts in Terraform and OCI CLI to create/delete instances in OCI
 1. cli-create-instance.sh - Create Instance using OCI CLI
 2. cli-destroy-instance.sh - Remove Instance using OCI CLI